Allocating with Priorities and Quotas: Algorithms, Complexity, and Dynamics: The Complexity of Selecting Valid Allocations

 We consider the following reduction from \textsc{X3C}, which is visualized in \cref{fig:x3c_reduction}. \begin{itemize} \item[---] $\A$ consists of the following $5m-n+1$ agents: \begin{itemize} \item $3n$ agents representing the ground set elements $e \in E$ \item $m$ agents $s_1, \ldots, s_m$ representing the subsets $S_i \in \mathcal{S}$ \item $4(m-n)$ \emph{filler agents}, labeled $f_1, \hdots, f_{4(m-n)}$ \item the distinguished agent $a$ \end{itemize} \item[---] $\C$ consists of $|\C|=m+1$ categories: a \emph{set category} $\alpha_i$ for each $S_i \in \mathcal{S}$ and a category $\beta$. \item[---] Each set category has quota 4, and $\beta$ has quota 1. \item[---] Each set category $\alpha_i$ has $4(m-n+1)$ eligible agents: the $4(m-n)$ filler agents, who have priority over agent $s_i$, who has priority over the 3 element agents in $S_i$. \item[---] The category $\beta$ has $3n+1$ eligible agents: the $3n$ element agents, who have priority over agent $a$. \end{itemize}

 This reserve allocation instance has size which is polynomial in $m$ and $n$, and it can be constructed in polynomial time.
 It remains to argue the correctness of the reduction.
 First, suppose that we are given a ``yes'' instance to the \textsc{X3C} problem; that is, there are $S_{i_1}, \hdots, S_{i_n}$ that disjointly cover $E$.
 Then, consider the following allocation: \begin{itemize} \item[---] In each category $\alpha_{i_j}$ corresponding to a set $S_{i_j}$, allocate to agent $s_{i_j}$ and the three element agents. \item[---] In the remaining $m-n$ set categories, allocate to four (distinct) filler agents arbitrarily. \item[---] In category $\beta$, allocate to agent $a$. \end{itemize} Note that this is a valid allocation.
-It satisfies \ax{\quota} and \ax{\eligibility} by construction, it exhausts all quotas, so it is \ax{\pareto}, and it allocates to all agents, so it is \ax{\priority}.
+It satisfies \ax{\quota} and \ax{\eligibility} by construction, and it exhausts all quotas, so it is \ax{\pareto}.
+It allocates to all filler and element agents, and to element agents only through categories whose set element is also allocated, so it is \ax{\priority}.
 This establishes that $a$ is serviceable.

 Conversely, suppose that we reduce to an allocation instance in which $a$ is serviceable, so there is a valid integral (by \cref{lem:serv_int}) allocation $\varphi$ in which $\varphi(a) \neq \perp$.
 By construction, $a$ is eligible only in category $\beta$, so $a$ must receive the only unit of $\beta$.
 For $\varphi$ to respect priorities in $\beta$, it must allocate to each element agent, which must happen within the set categories.
 But then, to respect priorities in any set category, $\varphi$ must allocate to all filler agents as well.
 In total, these required allocations comprise $4m-n+1$ units, leaving $n$ units to allocate to the set agents $\{s_i\}$.
 Since the allocation to one set agent permits the allocation to at most three additional element agents, to allocate to all $3n$ element agents, $\varphi$ must allocate to \emph{exactly} $n$ set agents, and their corresponding sets must be pairwise disjoint.
 In summary, the $n$ set agents allocated in $\varphi$, $s_{i_1}, \hdots, s_{i_n}$, correspond to $n$ sets $S_{i_1}, \hdots, S_{i_n}$ that disjointly cover $E$, so we have reduced from a ``yes'' instance of \textsc{X3C}. \end{proof}